sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/RunsApi.md

 ## computeFoldChangeForBlankSubtraction

-> Job computeFoldChangeForBlankSubtraction(projectId, computeFoldChangeForBlankSubtractionRequest, optFields)
+> Job computeFoldChangeForBlankSubtraction(projectId, sampleTypeFoldChangeRequest, optFields)

 **EXPERIMENTAL** Compute the fold changes that are required for the fold change filter